tompollard/tableone/docs/index.rst

-TableOne documentation!
+:py:mod:`tableone` documentation!
 ====================================

-TableOne is a library for easily producing summary measures of a dataset for use in publications.
+:py:mod:`tableone` is a package for easily producing summary measures of a dataset for use in publications.
 See :doc:`the quickstart <quickstart>` to get started.

 .. toctree::